4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

 When Is The Best Time To Visit?

-From May to August, the temps are a lot cooler, and it’s more breezy and sunny.
-This is the high season so it’s a little more crowded.
+☀ From May to August, the temps are a lot cooler, and it’s more breezy and sunny.
+This is the nicest weather.
+It’s also the high season, so it’s generally more crowded.

-Penida is spectacular at any time of the year, but I think the best months for photography are March to May (right after the rainy season ends), when the island is covered with green foliage.
+The sights on this Nusa Penida itinerary are spectacular at any time of the year, but I think the best months for photography are March to May (right after the rainy season ends), when the island is covered with green foliage.

 Nusa Penida Private Driver